pxlsspace/Pxls/README.md

 Pxls is a collaborative canvas where users can place one pixel from a limited palette at a time, inspired by Reddit's [r/Place][place] experiment.

-This repository holds the front end web client.
-The back end can be found [here][frontend].
+This repository holds the back end server.
+The front end can be found [here][frontend].

 **Note:** A Docker image is available at [aneurinprice/docker-pxls.space][docker] and on [Docker Hub][dockerhub].